Rock 'n' Roll History for

 August 22

 Judge Rodney Melville ruled that a lawsuit filed by the family of a woman who died at a hospital soon after she was moved to make room for Michael Jackson cannot continue as filed.
-The suit claimed that 73 year old Manuela Gomez Ruiz was kept from critical care after she had a heart attack on the same day Jackson was brought in with flu-like symptoms during his 2005 child-molestation trial.
+The suit claimed that 73-year-old Manuela Gomez Ruiz was kept from critical care after she had a heart attack on the same day Jackson was brought in with flu-like symptoms during his 2005 child-molestation trial.

 August 22

-Queen's guitarist Brian May was awarded a doctorate in Astronomy, 36 years after starting his thesis.
+Queen's guitarist Brian May was awarded a doctorate in Astronomy, thirty-six years after starting his thesis.
 May, who abandoned his studies to pursue a career in music, was told of his success after taking a three-hour exam to discuss his work.
 The 60-year-old, who handed in his 48,000-word tome earlier in the month, said: "You can call me Dr. May!"

 2008 - ClassicBands.com